 The Agreement should include a detailed description of the code, ownership and intellectual property rights, timelines for production, pricing and payment schedule, warranties, details about any ongoing maintenance arrangements, etc.

 Should I license the websites I design to my clients?

 However, if you do choose this option, make sure your client knows exactly what they are agreeing to.
-If this is not clearly understood by your client it could easily look like an abusive agreement, that a client signed without proper knowledge.
+If your client does not clearly understand this, it could easily look like an abusive agreement that a client signed without proper knowledge.

 Selling Your Website Development Services

 How do I ensure no disputes over services provided or the project terms?

 Most disputes arise not through malicious intent but through the parties simply misunderstanding one another.
 A well-drafted Web Design Agreement can help you to avoid these misunderstandings.

 Your Agreement should accurately outline how you will provide services and what your client should expect.
 You must understand what the Agreement says, how it works and that you provide your services in the manner set out in the contract.